 You can request that a managed email distribution list be created for frequently contacted groups that includes 30 or more recipients.
-Simply fill out the request form and email the completed form to firstname.lastname@example.org or submit a work order with the form attached.
-You may also visit the Distribution List page for more information.
+Simply submit a work order to request a new list.
+Visit the Distribution List page for more information.

 - Email Retrieval Methods

 - How To Find Your Email Server Name